GNR Class A1 1470 Great Northern

-The Great Northern Railway GNR Class A1 1470 Great Northern was the first of 52 A1 class locomotives.
-It has also represented three distinct stages in the history of the British "Pacific" steam locomotives designed by Nigel Gresley.
-For the Great Northern Railway (GNR), a constituent company of the London and North Eastern Railway before the amalgamation of 1923, for which they became a standard design.
+The Great Northern Railway Class A1 1470 Great Northern was the first of 52 A1 class locomotives.
+It has also represented three distinct stages in the history of the British "Pacific" steam locomotives designed by Nigel Gresley for the Great Northern Railway (GNR), a constituent company of the London and North Eastern Railway before the amalgamation of 1923, for which they became a standard design.
 Eventually Great Northern was completely rebuilt as Class A1/1.

 History

-Great Northern is historically significant because it was the first Pacific to be built by the Great Northern Railway as a prototype of the new '1470 class'.
+Great Northern is historically significant because it was the first Pacific to be built by the Great Northern Railway (GNR) as a prototype of the new '1470 class'.
 It was also the only original A1 to not be rebuilt by the LNER as an A3.
-However it was still renumbered by replacing the first two numerals to '44' making the number 4470.
-The locomotive was named Great Northern in honour of the GNR (Great Northern Railway).
+As with most other former GNR locomotives, the LNER increased its number by 3000, making the number 4470.
+The locomotive was named Great Northern in honour of the GNR.
 Just after WWII, Great Northern was completely rebuilt by Edward Thompson as his A1/1.